krobelus/git-branchstack/README.md

 [![PyPi](https://img.shields.io/pypi/v/git-branchless.svg)](https://pypi.org/project/git-branchless)

-*Efficiently manage topic branches without leaving your local branch*

 ## Motivation

 Sometimes, I am working on multiple changes to a [Git] repository.
 I want to add all of my changes to a single branch, but send them upstream in small, reviewable chunks.
+Refer to [the related articles](#related-articles) for some advantages of this workflow.

 Git already supports this workflow via [git format-patch] and [git send-email], however, many projects prefer to receive patches as pull requests.
 To make